delphidabbler/pashi/Docs/ReadMe.txt

 HTML 4, XHTML and HTML 5 are all supported.
 CSS is used for styling.
 Style sheets may be external or can be embedded in the HTML document.
-Several predefined style sheets are installed with the program.
+Several predefined style sheets may be installed with the program.
 You can also create your own.

 PasHi can either generate complete HTML documents or just fragments of HTML code.